 To clean the upper teeth, hold the floss tightly between the thumb and forefinger of each hand.
 Gently insert the floss tightly between the teeth using a back-and-forth motion.
 Do not force the floss or try to snap it in to place.
 Bring the floss to the gum line then curve it into a C-shape against one tooth.
 Slide it into the space between the gum and the tooth until you feel light resistance.
 Move the floss up and down on the side of one tooth.
 Remember there are two tooth surfaces that need to be cleaned in each space.
 Continue to floss each side of all the upper teeth.
 Be careful not to cut the gum tissue between the teeth.
 As the floss becomes soiled, turn from one finger to the other to get a fresh section.

 To clean between the bottom teeth, guide the floss using the forefinger of both hands.
 Do not forget the back side of the last tooth on both sides, upper and lower.

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
-This should not last long, but only if the mouth is kept clean.
-If the mouth is not kept clean, the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive, consult with your doctor.
-They may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.
-In-office treatments may also be helpful in reducing tooth sensitivity.
+If the mouth is kept clean, this sensation should not last long.
+However, if the mouth is not kept clean, the sensitivity will remain and could become more severe.
+If your teeth are especially sensitive, consult with Dr. Bloch.
+A medicated toothpaste or mouth rinse made especially for sensitive teeth may be recommended.

-Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
+- Anti-plaque rinses, approved by the American Dental Association, contain agents that may help control signs of early gum disease.
 Use these in conjunction with brushing and flossing.
-These rinses do not treat periodontal disease and are not intended to be a suitable alternative to professional care.
+Rinses are not meant as an substitute for effective daily brushing and flossing.

-Your dental professional is the most knowledgeable person to help you select the right products for your oral hygiene.
+Dr. Bloch is the best person to help you select the right products that are best for you.